ajax711/Raft_Thesis/Model_specifications/17-03-25/Lep_formal_spec.md

 - Its good to leave the inbox a little liberal for experimentation at start ig.
 - currently i havent removed the send message feature.
 The idea is to have an inbox with two cells, one with non determinsitic message constrained by the properties in the inbox-constrains table and second is the explicit messages sent by other nodes.
 A node can non-deter choose b/w two while reading inbox.

+- A follower should reset its timeout on receiving a valid heartbeat.
+- Currently, `timeout := false` is correctly set in Case 1.3, but the timeout logic should be explicitly reset to prevent unnecessary elections.

+- If a follower receives a heartbeat with an outdated term, it currently assumes leadership failure and starts a new election.
+Is that viable since it could be a Hb from a leader from one of past terms.

+- If a leader or candidate receives a message with a higher term:
+  - Explicitly reset state variables, including:
+    ```
+    current_term := term
+    role := Follower
+    voted_for := null
+    votes_received := [0, 0, ..., 0]
+    inbox := null
+    ```

 ## Note 2